It’s not surprising today’s digital world has changed the way publishers and readers interact.

-- Getting more newsletter signups
+- 1) Driving more newsletter signups

-- Acquiring new subscribers for their digital publications
+- 2) Acquiring new publication subscribers

 While each publisher had different approaches to overcoming these challenges, they all leveraged reader data stored in BlueConic and our metering solutions to provide a personalized experience and drive revenue.

 One travel magazine saw an increase in newsletter sign-ups by incentivizing readers to give them more personal information in exchange for a few more free articles.

 Encourage readers with high lead scores to subscribe

 Using a metering model that responded to a readers’ behavior, the weekly publication captures a new subscriber at a moment in time where they were most likely to want content, and therefore, be willing to pay for it.

-Request log-ins in exchange for personalized experience (and better data tracking)
+Request log-ins in exchange for personalized experience

 We learned from our publishing customers that adjusting a metering model to your readers’ behavior leads to more subscribers.
 Because BlueConic stores individual-level data, each reader’s experience will be personal.